top of page

 Nyan Heroes is a team-based hero shooter where cats pilot giant mechs in the fight to reclaim their world, Nekovia.

-Involved just after inception as the game's Principal Technical Game Designer in April 2022, I am mainly responsible for:
+Involved just after inception as the game's Principal Technical Game Designer since April 2022, I am mainly responsible for:

 • Designing + building all game modes